SBA initiatives

 Labor partnerships and worker organizing

-President Biden established the White House Task Force on Worker Organizing and Empowerment to engage government agencies in a historic government-wide effort to put the federal government’s policy of encouraging worker organizing and collective bargaining into action.
+In April 2021, President Biden established the White House Task Force on Worker Organizing and Empowerment.
+The Task Force engages government to encourage worker organizing and collective bargaining.

 Learn more about this initiative.

-• Facilitating greater access and availability of patient investment capital for small business.
+• Greater access to patient investment capital for small businesses

-• Developing and/or evolving SBA programs and services to address long-term capital access gaps faced by small businesses and the investment managers that seek to support them.
+• Evolving SBA programs and services to address long-term capital access gaps

 Learn more about the ICAC.